yazz/VisualJS/README.md

 ### Differences from TOAD
 <img height='350px' src='https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Om.svg/993px-Om.svg.png' />

-the main different from TOAD is that Yazz only does simple queries. but is FAST.
+the main different from TOAD is that GoShareData only does simple queries. but is FAST.